apollographql/apollo-tooling/README.md

 ### `generate`

+The purpose of this command is to generate types for query and mutation operations made against the schema (it will not generate types for the schema itself).

 This tool will generate Swift code by default from a set of query definitions in `.graphql` files:

 ```sh